messageraft/email-craft/docs/core/render.md

 ## Debugging

 The rendered HTML can often be difficult to trace or match back to the JSX source template.
-To make things easier, users can enable a debugging flag which will output jsx-email-specific `data-type` attributes in the HTML.
-To enable this, set an environment variable like so: `DEBUG=jsx-email:elements`.
+To make things easier, users can enable a debugging flag which will output email-craft-specific `data-type` attributes in the HTML.
+To enable this, set an environment variable like so: `DEBUG=email-craft:elements`.

 Users may also wish to pass the `{ minify: false }` option to the `render` method.